aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-text/seach-and-get-text-from-pdf/_index.md

 url: /net/search-and-get-text-from-pdf/
 description: This article explains how to use various tools to search and get a text from PDF documents.
 We can search text with reg ex, from particular or whole pages.
 ---
-# Search and Get Text from Pages of a PDF Document

 ## Search and Get Text from All the Pages of PDF Document